 David Lisak’s research, Repeat Rape and Multiple Offending Among Undetected Rapists, looked at self-reported sexual acts meeting the definition of rape or attempted rape by male collegians who were repeat rapists, averaging 5.8 rapes each.
 None of these undetected college rapists were prosecuted for their crimes.
 Not only that, Lisak’s findings mirrored the studies of incarcerated sex offenders (Abel, Becker, Mittelman, Cunningham-Rathner, Rouleau, & Murphy, 1987; Weinrott and Saylor, 1991), indicating high rates of both repeat rape and multiple types of offending, including battery and child physical and sexual abuse.

 Reading the fraternity’s we-have-no-knowledge-of-the-attack statement transported my mind back to an episode on Law and Order: Criminal Intent.
 Rich school boys committed a crime.
-Their rich Daddys didn’t want their entitled sons to do the time.
-Before Detective Robert “Bobby” Goren’s unorthodox questioning wrenched a confession out of ‘He said’ — the perpetrator — Daddy’s rich lawyers rush in.
+Their rich Daddys didn’t want their entitled sons to do the time for their crime.
+Before Detective Robert “Bobby” Goren’s unorthodox questioning wrenched a confession out of ‘He said’ — the perpetrator — Daddy’s rich lawyers rushed in.
 Of course, TV dramas end with holding perpetrators accountable.
 But, how often does that happen in real life?
 Apparently, not often enough, according to Rape and Sexual Assault: A Renewed Call to Action, a report issued by The White House Council on Women and Girls in January 2014.

 Many factors may contribute to low arrest rates, and these cases can be challenging to investigate.
-However, research shows that some police officers still believe certain rape myths (e.g., that many women falsely claim rape to get attention), which may help account for the low rates.
-Similarly, if victims do not behave the way some police officers expect (e.g., crying) an officer may believe she is making a false report, when, in reality, only 2-10% of reported rapes are false.
+Research shows that some police officers still believe certain rape myths (e.g., that many women falsely claim rape to get attention), which may help account for the low rates.
+Similarly, if victims do not behave the way some police officers expect (e.g., crying) an officer may believe she’s making a false report, when, in reality, only 2-10% of reported rapes are false.